sandialabs/tracktable/Documentation/installation/install_source.rst

 how to do this can be found in the ``Boost.Python`` documentation at https://www.boost.org/doc/libs/1_74_0/libs/python/doc/html/building/

-One final note: We know that it's a pain to try to keep up with recent versions of a library as big as Boost.
-We will not require a newer version unless absolutely necessary.
+One final note: We know that it is inconvenient to try to keep up with recent versions of a library as big as Boost.
+We only change the required version when absolutely necessary.

 Building FFMPEG
 ***************